 Farm Home Department Home Economics

-Established in 1939 by the California Farm Bureau Federation, this scholarship is for students majoring in an area of home economics with a preference for sophomores from a rural home.
+Established in 1939 by the California Farm Bureau Federation, this scholarship is for students majoring in an area of home economics with a preference for sophomores from rural homes.

 Food Science Leadership Board Student Support